yashivfakir/Dockerized_Factorial_Digits_Adder/README.md

 ### Prerequisites
 **Before the project can be built, certain components are needed:**

-1. Firstly, since the files are compressed as a .tar.gz file, a decompression program, such as 7-Zip, would be needed to extract the contents of the compressed file.
+1. Firstly, since the files are compressed as a .tar.gz file, a decompression program, such as 7-Zip, would be needed to extract the contents of the compressed .tar.gz file.
 2. Secondly, Docker should be installed on the host machine in order to build and run the containerized application.
 3. Thirdly, a stable internet connection is required to download the required libraries.

 ### Build Instructions

 Once the repository contents are cloned to a host machine, the application can then be built.
-This can be done from the Technical_Assignment Directory in a terminal window by running the following command:
+This can be done from the Docker_Build_Directory in a terminal window by running the following command:

 ```bash
 sudo docker image build -t factorial-digits .